The second virus wave: How bad will it be as lockdowns ease?

 “Make no mistakes: This virus is still circulating in our community, perhaps even more now than in previous weeks,” said Linda Ochs, director of the Health Department in Shawnee County, Kansas.

-The virus is known to have infected more than 3.6 million and killed more than 251,000 people, according to a tally by Johns Hopkins that all experts agree is an undercount due to limited testing, uneven victim criteria and deliberate concealment by some governments.
+The virus is known to have infected more than 3.6 million and killed more than 251,000 people, according to a tally by Johns Hopkins that all experts agree is an undercount because of limited testing, differences in counting the dead and concealment by some governments.

+The researchers behind a widely cited model from the University of Washington nearly doubled their projection of deaths in the U.S. to around 134,000 through early August, in large part because of the easing of state stay-at-home restrictions.

-U.S. President Donald Trump, with his eye on being reelected in November, is pushing hard to ease state stay-at-home orders and resuscitate the U.S. economy, which has seen over 30 million workers lose their jobs in less than two months.
-Trump is expected to wind down the country’s coronavirus task force, possibly within weeks, despite concerns that states aren’t being careful enough as they reopen.
+President Donald Trump, with his eye on being reelected in November, is pushing hard to ease the social-distancing orders and resuscitate the U.S. economy, which has seen over 30 million workers lose their jobs in less than two months.
+Though the White House had signaled Tuesday that it would begin winding down the country’s coronavirus task force, Trump tweeted Wednesday that it would continue “indefinitely with its focus on SAFETY & OPENING UP OUR COUNTRY AGAIN.”

+Underscoring those economic concerns, the European Union predicted the worst recession in its quarter-century history, and the U.S. unemployment rate for April, which comes out Friday, is expected to hit a startling 16 percent, a level last seen during the Great Depression of the 1930s.

 A century ago, the Spanish flu epidemic’s second wave was far deadlier than its first, in part because authorities allowed mass gatherings from Philadelphia to San Francisco.

 As Italy’s lockdown eased this week, Dr. Silvio Brusaferro, president of the Superior Institute of Health, urged “a huge investment” of resources to train medical personnel to monitor possible new cases.
-He said tracing apps — which are being built by dozens of countries and companies and touted as a possible technological solution — aren’t enough to manage future waves of infection.
+He said tracing apps — which are being built by dozens of countries and companies — aren’t enough to manage future waves of infection.

 “We are not out of the epidemic.
 We are still in it.
-I don’t want people to think there’s no more risk and we go back to normal,” said Dr. Giovanni Rezza, the head of the institute’s infectious disease department.
+I don’t want people to think there’s no more risk and we go back to normal,” said Dr. Giovanni Rezza, head of the institute’s infectious-disease department.

-In Germany, authorities may reimpose restrictions on any county that reports 50 new cases for every 100,000 inhabitants within the past week.

 Lothar Wieler, head of Germany’s national disease control center, said scientists “know with great certainty that there will be a second wave” of infections but said Germany is well-prepared to deal with it.
-The country has been hailed for testing widely and has suffered four times fewer deaths than Italy or Britain, which both have smaller populations.
+The country has been hailed for testing widely and has had one-fourth the number of deaths in Italy or Britain, which have smaller populations.

-Britain has begun recruiting 18,000 people to trace contacts of people infected.
-British officials acknowledge that they should have done more testing and tracing earlier and could learn from South Korea,which brought its outbreak under control by rigorously testing, tracing and isolating infected people.
+Britain has begun recruiting 18,000 people to trace contacts of those infected.
+British officials acknowledge that they should have done more testing and tracing earlier and could learn from South Korea, which brought its outbreak under control by rigorously testing, tracing and isolating infected people.

-South Africa, which has years of experience tracking HIV and other infections, is already testing and tracing widely.
-Turkey has an army of 5,800 teams of contact tracers who have tracked down and tested nearly half a million people linked to infected cases.
-Israel plans to conduct 100,000 antibody tests to determine how widespread the coronavirus outbreak has been and prevent a second wave.
+South Africa, which has years of experience tracking HIV and other infections, has more than 30,000 experienced community tracers at work.
+Turkey has 5,800 teams of contact tracers who have tracked down and tested nearly half a million people.

 New confirmed daily infections in the U.S. exceed 20,000, and deaths per day are well over 1,000, according to the Johns Hopkins tally.
 And public health officials warn that the failure to lower the infection rate could lead to many more deaths — perhaps tens of thousands — as people venture out and businesses reopen.